MultiCell Technologies (NASDAQ:MEDS) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of MultiCell Technologies (NASDAQ:MEDS) from a buy rating to a hold rating in a research note released on Friday morning, Zacks.com reports.
+Zacks Investment Research cut shares of MultiCell Technologies (NASDAQ:MEDS) from a buy rating to a hold rating in a research report report published on Thursday morning, Zacks.com reports.

 According to Zacks, “Trxade Group, Inc. is a web based market platform that enables trade among healthcare buyers and sellers of pharmaceuticals, accessories and services.
 The company’s products and services include Web-based pharmaceutical marketplaces comprising Trxade.com and Trxade.com; Pharmabayonline, which offers access to proprietary pharmaceutical data analytics to the United States-based independent pharmacies; RxGuru, a software as a service-based desktop application that provides daily drug pricing and analytics to the independent pharmacists; and Pinnacle Tek, an information technology consulting and staffing solution.
 Trxade Group, Inc. is based in Lutz, Florida. “

-A number of other equities research analysts also recently commented on MEDS.
-Dougherty & Co reiterated a buy rating and set a $12.00 price target on shares of MultiCell Technologies in a report on Thursday, April 30th.
-ValuEngine raised shares of MultiCell Technologies from a sell rating to a hold rating in a research report on Monday, March 9th.
+A number of other brokerages have also recently commented on MEDS.
+ValuEngine upgraded shares of MultiCell Technologies from a sell rating to a hold rating in a research report on Monday, March 9th.
+Dougherty & Co reiterated a buy rating and issued a $12.00 target price on shares of MultiCell Technologies in a research report on Thursday, April 30th.

-MultiCell Technologies (NASDAQ:MEDS) last issued its quarterly earnings results on Monday, May 4th.
-The company reported $0.02 EPS for the quarter, hitting analysts’ consensus estimates of $0.02.
+MultiCell Technologies (NASDAQ:MEDS) last issued its earnings results on Monday, May 4th.
+The company reported $0.02 EPS for the quarter, meeting the Zacks’ consensus estimate of $0.02.
 The business had revenue of $2.20 million during the quarter.
 MultiCell Technologies had a negative net margin of 2.82% and a negative return on equity of 4.81%.
-Research analysts predict that MultiCell Technologies will post 0.12 earnings per share for the current year.
+As a group, equities analysts predict that MultiCell Technologies will post 0.12 EPS for the current fiscal year.

 Trxade Group, Inc owns and operates a business-to-business Web-based marketplace focused on the pharmaceutical industry in the United States.
 It operates through Trxade, Inc; Community Specialty Pharmacy, LLC; and Other segments.
 The company operates a Web based market platform that enables commerce among healthcare buyers and sellers of pharmaceuticals, accessories, and services.